Corneal Tattoo

 World's premiere pigmentation of the cornea

-Corneal tattooing or keratopigmentation, on a blind or sighted eye, is used to repair a defect in the iris.
+Corneal tattooing or restorative keratopigmentation, on a blind or sighted eye, is used to repair a defect in the iris.

 This technique has the advantage of simplicity compared to iris sutures, rings or prostheses.
 Indeed, one remains superficial by depositing pigment in a ring cut like a book leaf in the cornea.
 The surgery doesn’t even require stitches.